 Compounding the financial sanctions are global export controls targeting Russia’s military, aerospace, maritime, and other high-tech industries, along with the energy sector.
 These measures prohibit exports to Russia of equipment made with microchips built or designed in the United States.
 Since nearly all semiconductors in the world fall into this category, the controls provide significant leverage.
 Similar embargoes are being imposed by European states, Canada, Japan, Australia, and Taiwan in an unprecedented level of allied cooperation in export controls.
 The same export embargo applies to Belarus.
 Only food and medicine are exempted from these rules.

 Facing high energy prices and lacking alternatives, Germany and other European countries were initially reluctant to reduce their imports of Russian fuel, but when the war began and evidence of atrocities emerged, they took action.
 Two days before the February 24 attack, Germany announced the shuttering of the recently completed Nord Stream 2 gas pipeline, an $11 billion project that now sits idle.
 Berlin has announced it will end Russian coal imports by the summer.
-The EU Council has approved a plan to phase out all purchases of Russian oil, including crude and refined products, by the end of the year.
+The Council of the European Union has approved a plan to phase out most purchases of Russian oil, including crude and refined products, by the end of the year.
 Pressure is mounting for faster progress in stemming the flow of euros to Russia.

 The private sector has added new dimensions to the sanctions, with international companies condemning Putin’s aggression and withdrawing en masse from doing business in Russia.
-Software firms, communications companies, banks, energy corporations, and retail chains in every line of business have closed outlets and pulled up stakes—more than 750 companies and counting, according to the Yale School of Management.
-With international public opinion overwhelmingly sympathetic toward Ukraine, the businesses are motivated by reputational concerns.
+Software firms, communications companies, banks, energy corporations, and retail chains in every line of business have closed outlets and pulled up stakes—almost 1,000 companies, according to the Yale School of Management.
+With international public opinion overwhelmingly sympathetic toward Ukraine, these businesses are motivated by reputational concerns.
 Russians who worked in these companies have lost their jobs, contributing to a brain drain as tens of thousands of tech workers flee the country, further undermining the vital technology sector.

 The sanctions imposed by the United States and other governments inevitably create hardships for ordinary citizens.
 The freezing of financial assets and the embargo on strategic imports are generating unemployment and inflation that cause harm for people who had no say in Russia’s decision to go to war.
 These costs are likely to increase if the war drags on and as the effects of sanctions ripple through the economy.
 Food and medicine are exempted from sanctions and Russia is self-sufficient agriculturally, so hunger and disease are unlikely, but the moral dilemma remains.
 Sanctions are creating economic hardships for the Russian people.
 They also create the risk of political backlash and the hardening of support for the regime as Putin blames the United States and its allies for the pain Russian citizens are suffering.